Arthur L. Cash

 September 06, 1947 - August 25, 1987

-Special Agent Arthur L. Cash graduated from West Virginia University in 1969 with a Bachelor of Science degree.
-After graduating from college, Special Agent Cash served as a Border Patrol Agent with the U.S. Immigration and Naturalization Service.
-Agent Cash joined DEA in 1974 and was transferred to the San Luis District Office in Arizona, and then to the Miami Field Division.
-In March 1987, he was assigned to open the Sierra Vista Post of Duty in Arizona.
+Special Agent Arthur L. Cash graduated from West Virginia University in 1969 with a bachelor’s degree.
+After graduating from college, Special Agent Cash served as a border patrol agent with the U.S. Immigration and Naturalization Service.
+Agent Cash joined DEA in 1974 and was transferred to the San Luis, Arizona, District Office and then to the Miami Field Division.
+In March 1987 he was assigned to open the Sierra Vista, Arizona Post of Duty.

-During his career, Special Agent Cash had been recognized for his hard work and dedication.
-In 1987 he received both the prestigious Administrator 's Award and a special award for his work on a major methamphetamine conspiracy.
-In December 1996, in honor of Special Agent Cash's dedication to duty and his ultimate sacrifice to his country, the DEA Yuma Resident Office Building was dedicated in his name.
+During his career, Special Agent Cash was recognized for his hard work and dedication.
+In 1987 he received both the prestigious Administrator's Award and a special award for his work on a major methamphetamine conspiracy.
+In December 1996, in honor of Special Agent Cash's dedication to duty and his ultimate sacrifice to his country, the DEA Yuma, Arizona Resident Office Building was dedicated in his name.